ggerganov/llama.cpp/README.md

 ### BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
 BLAS doesn't affect the normal generation performance.
-There are currently various different implementations of it:
+There are currently several different implementations of it:

 - #### Accelerate Framework: